 Carolina took us to Calém, one of the best known Port Wine brands – there are 40!
 Calém is known especially for its Premium Vintages, Late Bottled Vintages and Aged Tawny.
 All the Port Houses are located in Vila Nova de Gaia, on the other side of Douro River.

 I learned quite a bit about Port Wine – which is now being marketed to the Portuguese, who traditionally didn’t drink a lot of this wonderful juice.
 New trends include White Port as an aperitif (Port & Tonic) and Rosé Port, which is delicious with mint and ice!
 So much so, that I promise to write a whole post about it!

 The day was coming to an end.. so surely must be time for food?
 We were incredibly lucky that our stay coincided with one of The Yeatman’s weekly wine dinners and we were able to join in!
 A luxurious, light-filled wine and spa hotel set high among the port lodges, with stunning views over historic Porto, the Yeatman opened in 2010 and its restaurant was recently awarded a Michelin star.
 We sampled the first wines produced by L’And Vineyards which were very very good – and promised to stop by this great resort in the summer of 2012.

 The Yeatman sent a brand new series 7 BMW to collect us in style – a nice touch that Mrs. O loved!

 Time for bed, and as usual, with all the mod cons.
 I love the Sheraton Porto, which has been opened for a few years and on which the Lisbon Sheraton was inspired.
 Modern, trendy and with impeccable service.. oh and a lovely spa!

-I really enjoyed this trip to Porto and will soon be sharing Mrs O’s address book.
-If you haven’t been yet, put it on the list.
+I really enjoyed this trip to Porto and if you haven’t been yet, put it on the list.